stefanmrvic/weather-app/README.md

 <img width="2556" height="1282" alt="weatherApp" src="https://github.com/user-attachments/assets/5cdf2145-7127-4be4-847d-1c76a07f487c" />

+**🧠 APIs Used**
+* Geolocation API to gather the user's approximate location
+* Visual Crossing API to fetch the weather data

 **🛠️ Features**
 * Input form to search weather by city name
 * Fetches live weather data using fetch with async/await